 Recommendation: Avoid it.
 Although there is much controversy around this (and nothing has definitively been proven), there are much better sources of sweet out there and it’s always best to be safe than sorry.

 Saccharin – GI: Variable

-First showcasing over 150 years ago, this synthetic sweeter is one of the oldest around.
+First showcasing over 150 years ago, this synthetic sweetener is one of the oldest around.
 This is not very commonly found or used anymore, as the popularity for saccharin has gone down significantly.
-It is still in the top 3 synthetic sweeteners, which is why it is included, but is dwindling in usage.
+It is still in the top 3 synthetic sweeteners, which is why it is included but is dwindling in usage.

 Recommendation: Avoid it.
 Since its dwindling in popularity, it’s much easier to find other commonly sourced sweeteners around.

 Overall, it’s always best to go with pure sucralose and stevia as your sugar alternatives – not only for the taste and versatility but also the calorie counts and carb counts.
 Here’s a look at the nutrition info on the above sweeteners.

 Overview of Sweeteners